leudz/shipyard/book/src/going-further/world-insides.md

 ```
 ids: [
-    { index: 0, version: 1 },
+    { index: 0, gen: 1 },
-    { index: 1, version: 0 },
+    { index: 1, gen: 0 },
-    { index: 2, version: 0 }
+    { index: 2, gen: 0 }
 ]
 deleted: Some((0, 0))
 ```
 Finally, we delete `entity1`.  `ids[newest].index` becomes `1` and we have a linked list where we start at the oldest index `0`.  `0` is not the newest index, so we know value `1` is the index of the next deleted [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html).  `1` is the newest index, so we know we have reached the end of the linked list of deleted entries.
 ```
 ids: [
-    { index: 1, version: 1 },
+    { index: 1, gen: 1 },
-    { index: 1, version: 1 },
+    { index: 1, gen: 1 },
-    { index: 2, version: 0 }
+    { index: 2, gen: 0 }
 ]
 deleted: Some((1, 0))
 ```

 ### EntityId

 While only 64 bits, [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html)s are very interesting.
-48 bits are used for the index, and the remaining 16 for the version.

-Almost all ECS have this kind of id, the difference being the length of the id and version.
+Almost all ECS have this kind of id, the difference being the length of the id and generation.

 32 bits felt too small to fit the wildest use cases.
 A generic approach was discarded due to: first - adding a generic everywhere, and second - making actions between worlds more difficult.

-In some ECS implementations versions sometimes take more space, because who needs 48 bits for the index?
-But at the same time, who needs more than 16 bits for the version?
+In some ECS implementations generations sometimes take more space, because who needs 48 bits for the index?
+But at the same time, who needs more than 16 bits for the generation?

-In the exceptional event that you add and remove entities to and from the same index enough times to reach the version limit, the [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html) won't stop.
-This index will be considered dead (simply by not adding it the linked list) and you'll get an entity at another index on your next add.
+In the exceptional event that you add and remove entities to and from the same index enough times to reach the generation limit, the [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html) won't panic.
+This index will be considered dead (simply by not adding it the linked list) and you'll get an entity at another index.

-Plus, we add and delete from opposite sides of the linked list making the version increase slower in general.
+Plus, we add and delete from opposite sides of the linked list making the generation increase slower in general.

 ---